Self-Paced Online College Courses & Degrees

 Penn Foster College

 Penn Foster College offers self-paced, online associate’s degrees and career diplomas.
-Students have up to 2 years to complete diploma tracks and up to 6 years to complete degree programs, and extensions are requested before being approved.
+Students have up to 2 years to complete diploma tracks and up to 6 years to complete college degree programs, and extensions are requested before being approved.
 College-appointed proctors oversee the final exams.
 Penn Foster holds accreditation from the Distance Learning and Training Council (DETC).

-See Available Self-paced Courses Today
+See Available Self-Paced Online College Courses Today

 Western Governors University